ColOfAbRiX/the-road-to-fp/00_introduction.md

 With time I also hope that more languages will be added by other people.
 Languages like Haskell itself or F# too, why not!

-## Running the code
+## Running the code examples

-Except otherwise stated I tried to make all code snippes working on Ammonite, a Scala REPL.
+Except otherwise stated I tried to make all code snippets working on Ammonite, a Scala REPL, so that you can just copy-paste the code and see the result.

-Check out Ammonite at http://ammonite.io/
+You can download Ammonite at <http://ammonite.io/>